jaytimm/american-political-data-and-r/README.md

   select(GEOID, label, gender, race, estimate:summary_moe)
 ```

 White men without college degree.
 As percentage of total population over 25. ie, as a percentage of the electorate.
+Also -- map zoomed into some interesting sub0location.

 ``` r
 #Non-continental US